Dell May Get Jump On Android

 Senior industry sources claim the two companies will reveal their plans at next month’s 3GSM telecoms conference in Barcelona, al-though Google insiders deny an announcement is due in the near future.
 But the rumors will once again throw the spotlight on Google’s mobile strategy, which has been the subject of much conjecture over the last year.
 There had been widespread talk of Google launching its own handset, known as the “Gphone”, to go up against Apple’s iPhone, which launched in November last year.

-We may be dealing with rumors and hype, but it seems that the rumors of Google’s interest in the mobile market are all consistent with their desire to launch their own handset and mobile software.
+of Google’s interest in the mobile market are all consistent with their desire to launch their own handset and mobile software.

 Google recently announced its operating system for mobile phones, dubbed “Android.”
 The purpose of the software is to create a platform for developers to create mobile applications that will easily run on handsets.